 The primary benefit of real estate partnerships is their profitability.
 It’s no secret that real estate partnerships guarantee a greater return on investment (ROI).
 This is because partners contribute a mere fraction of the property’s price, but are able to earn more in terms of rental income.

 Second, partners bring more to the table.
 If you were to partner with an investor who has been in the business for years, they’ll be able to add value to your investment in the form of expertise.
-Plus, partners with diverse investment backgrounds can help you navigate new markets as you begin to diversify your own portfolio.
+Plus, partners with diverse investment backgrounds can help you navigate new markets as you begin to diversify your portfolio with multiple properties.

 Third, real estate partnerships help you free up your time.
 By dividing the day-to-day tasks, you’ll be able to make time for family, side businesses, and more.
 You won’t be over-burdened by the responsibilities that you’d otherwise have to do on your own.
 You and your partner can even find a property management firm – that way, neither of you will have to devote your time to your investment!